VoronDesign/Voron-Hardware/Afterburner_Toolhead_PCB/README.md

     S2A  - Green Stepper Wire
     S1B  - Blue Stepper Wire
     S2B  - Black Stepper Wire

+    NOTE: 14 Pin pinout is the same from for 3.1-4.0 and ERCF

 ## The board has: ##